hpcc-systems/HPCC-Platform/plugins/redis/README.rst

 ECL clients/threads wish to read the same key, at the same time, from the redis server and encounter an non-existent key (cache miss).
 It is thus desirable to be able to then SET this missing key however, only once and by one client/thread.
 This is such as to prevent redundant evaluation/retrieval of the new value within this race condition.
-The core of this design is to have one instant (the first/race-winner), 'lock' the key and then evaluate/retrieve the new value.
+The core of this design is to have one instance (the first/race-winner), 'lock' the key and then evaluate/retrieve the new value.
 The others clients/threads (race-losers) subscribe to the locked key and wait for the winner to set the new value and publish the fact that it has done so.
 This is done using the redis pub/sub paradigm.
 Note - in this implementation all publishes contain as